nymexhub/Restockify/README.md

-## Creating ReSTful API using NodeJS and consuming in AngularJS
+## ReSTful API - NodeJS - consuming in AngularJS

-Create simple ReST API using NodeJS, MongoDB and consuming in a application created with AngularJS.
+-ReST API using NodeJS, MongoDB and consuming in a application created with AngularJS.

-The full tutorial can be foud @ http://angularcode.com/creating-rest-api-using-nodejs-and-consuming-in-angularjs/
+-
 #### Requirements
-Install the following 2 softwares
+-
 * Node http://nodejs.org/
 * MongoDB https://www.mongodb.org/